gaberashko/etch-a-sketch/README.md

 - [Credit](#credit)

 ## About
 This Etch-a-Sketch project is the first web-dev project I've created outside of an academic setting, combining self-taught HTML/CSS/JavaScript knowledge over the course of a few weeks.
-The project is a fleshed out canvas tool, offering various features of user funcitonality to provide precise means of painting beautiful images.
+The project is a fleshed out canvas tool, offering various features of user functionality to provide precise means of painting beautiful images.

 <img src="images/website-empty.png">